NicoJanE/X11-GUI-Dev-Template-Stack/Howtos/howto_create_a_dev_container.md

 <br>

 ### 3.3 Creating an .NET GTK Sub Container (Afx-X11-Forward-NET-Service-GTK#)
-This is a shorted instruction set, to install the .NET GTK Sub Container
+This is a shorted instruction set, to install the .NET GTK sharp Sub Container, based on GTK 3.24.24.

 1) ***Create the sub container***{: style="color:green; "} <br>
 Create the .NET GTK Sub container (folder: 'Afx-X11-Forward-NET-Service-GTK#'):